 SEER Inquiry System - View

-My question is would this be progression of disease of the plasmacytoma since there is only one lesion in the right hip 8 months later than the original diagnosis of plasmacytoma in the disc OR is this a second primary based on the right hip biopsy saying plasma cell myeloma and the physician documentation of progression?
-I know plasmacytomas are usually considered single lesions.
-Would this be considered multiple foci even if at different times?
+Is this progression of disease because there is only one lesion in the right hip 8 months after the diagnosis of plasmacytoma?
+Or is this a second primary based on the right hip biopsy that showed plasma cell myeloma and the physician’s documentation of disease progression?
+Plasmacytomas are usually considered single lesions.
+Would this disease process be considered to have multiple lesions if they are diagnosed at different times?

 Code the plasma cell myeloma as a second primary.